kyle-n/kyle-n.github.io/posts/cost-of-remote-work.md

 ### Part 3: Where I make myself feel better by thinking about cars

 No matter how much it costs to work from home, it lets me avoid driving.
-After three years of commuting into Atlanta, [^2] I would _pay_ to avoid driving.
+After three years of commuting into Atlanta, [^2] I would _pay_ not to drive.

 [^2]: Atlanta is home to some of [the worst traffic bottlenecks in America](https://www.fox5atlanta.com/news/atlanta-traffic-bottlenecks-study-interstate-spaghetti-junction).
 My commute hit #4, the aptly named "Spaghetti Junction."
 It's worse than it sounds.